Tzomby/thumbnail-polaroid-folders/README.md

 A modular background thumbnail generator that turns your directory icons into dynamic 3D Polaroid-style cascades of the images, videos, gifs, and SVGs contained inside them.

 Designed with a decoupled architecture, the heavy image processing engine is completely independent of the file manager, making it adaptable to multiple desktop environments.
+Made for linux mint, nemo file explorer.
+I might add support for other file explorers in the future.

 ## AI Disclosure
 This tool was completely made by AI, using google's Gemini 3.1 pro.